 NEUTER: Have the cat spayed or neutered.

 After the Cat is Trapped

 Northwest Spay & Neuter Center offers a special package for feral/free-roaming cats called “Project Catnip.”
 The “Project Catnip” package includes spay or neuter surgery, rabies vaccine, tattoo, ear tip (mandatory) and ear mite treatment.
-As of January 1st, 2015, the fee for “Project Catnip” is FREE until further notice.
+As of January 1st, 2015, the fee for “Project Catnip” is $10 per cat.
 Donations for these services are greatly appreciated.

 >> back to top